 The most important in the treatment of the disease is to eliminate the subretinal fluid as soon as possible.
-There are currently three treatment options available, unfortunately none of which are perfect in all cases: tablet therapy (eplerenone), soft laser therapy with yellow laser of the retina (micropulse laser), and retinal laser irradiation after intravenous photosensitive drug administration (PDT or photodynamic therapy with verteporfin).
+There are currently three treatment options available, unfortunately none of which are perfect in all cases: tablet therapy (selective aldosterone antagonist), soft laser therapy with yellow laser of the retina (micropulse laser), and retinal laser irradiation after intravenous photosensitive drug administration (PDT or photodynamic therapy).

-Micropulse laser treatment is the most modern treatment for the disease, in which the lesion is treated with short-acting laser beam sequences.
-The advantage of the Navilas micropulse laser device I use is that the treatment can be planned in advance based on the retina image recorded immediately before the treatment and that the eye tracker of the device excludes any unwanted laser shots.
+Micropulse laser treatment is the modern treatment of the disease, in which the lesion is treated with short-acting laser beam sequences.
+The advantage of the Navilas micropulse laser device I use is that the treatment can be planned in advance.
+Based on the retina image recorded before the treatment and the incorporated eye tracker any unwanted laser shots are avoided.
 In most cases one treatment will suffice, the effect of which will usually appear after a few weeks.

-The CSCR and its treatment is my main area of research (find out more here), my doctoral meeting is being prepared on this topic.
+The CSCR and its treatment is my main area of research (find out more), my PhD thesis is being prepared on this topic.